Move, Lock, Duplicate and Delete layers. A touch or swipe puts all the most commonly-used layer controls at your fingertips.

 Any drawing or painting you do will affect this Primary layer.

 Make sure you have the correct layer selected before you begin drawing or painting.

 Swipe right on any layer to add it to your selection as a Secondary layer.

-Your Secondary layers will appear in the panel as dark blue.
-You can only have one Primary layer at a time, but you can select as many Secondary layers as you like.
+Your Secondary layers will appear in the Layer's panel as dark blue.
+While you can only have one Primary layer at a time, you can select as many Secondary layers as you like.

 Drawing and painting will only appear on the Primary layer.

 Using Selected Layers